ska-telescope/ska-mid-integration/README.md

  #### Deployment of Dish LMC Helm Chart
  * To deploy the dish LMC chart in integration, run the following command:
     ```bash
-    make k8s-install-chart
+    make k8s-install-chart DISH_SIMULATION_ENABLED=false
     ```
     All values required for deploying the dish LMC can be provided in the `charts/tmc_pairwise/dish_lmc_values.yml` file.

     Refer to this link for set flag options: https://gitlab.com/ska-telescope/ska-dish-lmc#-set-flag-options

-    After running the above command, the dish LMC with dish ID 001 is deployed in the provided Kubernetes Namespace (i.e., `KUBE_NAMESPACE`).
+    After running the above command, the dish LMC with dishes IDs (001 ,100,036,063) is deployed in the provided Kubernetes Namespace (i.e., `KUBE_NAMESPACE`).

-    To deploy multiple dishes, provide multiple values to `global.dishes`.
-    Example: `global.dishes={036,001,...}`
+    To deploy  dishes,run the command make `k8s-install-chart DISH_SIMULATION_ENABLED=false`

  * Uninstall the dish LMC chart:
     ```bash
     make k8s-uninstall-chart
     ```

- * Test dish LMC with TMC as an entry point:
-    To test Dish LMC within the TMC integration, you can set a specific flag to control whether you want to use a real device or a mock device.
-Here's how you can do it:
+ #### Deployment of SDP LMC Helm Chart
+ * To deploy the SDP LMC chart in integration, run the following command:
     ```bash
-    --set tmc-mid.deviceServers.mocks.dish=true or false
+    make k8s-install-chart SDP_SIMULATION_ENABLED=false
     ```
-    If you set "enabled" to true, Dish LMC will use a mock device for testing, and if you set "enabled" to false, Dish LMC will use a real device for testing.
+    All values required for deploying the SDP LMC can be provided in the `charts/tmc_pairwise/sdp_lmc_values.yml` file.

+    After running the above command, the SDP LMC will get deployed in the provided Kubernetes Namespace (i.e., `KUBE_NAMESPACE`).

+ * Uninstall the dish LMC chart:
+    ```bash
+    make k8s-uninstall-chart

+ #### Deployment of CSP LMC Helm Chart
+ * To deploy the CSP LMC chart in integration, run the following command:
+    ```bash
+    make k8s-install-chart CSP_SIMULATION_ENABLED=false
+    ```
+    All values required for deploying the CSP LMC can be provided in the `charts/tmc_pairwise/csp_lmc_values.yml` file.

+    After running the above command, the CSP LMC will get
+    deployed in the provided Kubernetes Namespace (i.e., `KUBE_NAMESPACE`).

+ * Uninstall the dish LMC chart:
+    ```bash
+    make k8s-uninstall-chart

 ## Overview
 The SKA Telescope system is divided into two telescopes: